divblox/divblox.github.io/basic-training-exercise.md

 Notice that in both examples we did not tick the `Constrain To` checkbox.
 If you constrain by a certain attribute, you are filtering to see only results that satisfy that criteria.
 An example would be to constrain Tickets by the current user account.
 This will display only tickets created by the current user.
 These constraints can only be done with entities that have a singular relationship.

 This logic also applies when using 'create' and 'update' functionality and using the `Constrain By` checkbox.
-An example here would be linking a ticket to the current user's ID.
+An example here would be to automatically link a ticket to the current user upon creation.

 ### Step 3 - Page Components

 In order for us to be able to use our newly generated CRUD components, or any other component for that matter, we need to put them inside pages.
 Pages are also just components, but they can be navigated to by the user in the browser.
-The only distinction betweeen other components and page components is that pages can be navigated to via the url or a navigation bar, while individual components can not.
+The only distinction between other components and page components is that pages can be navigated to via the url or a navigation bar, while individual components can not.

 The pages we will build for this exercise are: